One-Pan Chicken Orzo

 How to Make the One-Pan Chicken Orzo

-3. On medium-low, add more olive oil.
-And then add in the shallot and garlic.
-Cooking until it’s softened.
+1. On medium-low heat, add more olive oil.
+Then, add in the crushed red pepper flakes, shallot, and garlic, cooking until they’re softened.

 • Leave out the heavy cream – If you’re sensitive to dairy or simply don’t have it, leave it out!
 I would add about 1/4 cup of extra broth in place of the cream.